 Taking a trip from Porto to Matosinhos?

-I originally learned about Matosinhos because I just happen-chance booked my first accommodation for my Porto trip here (for future reference, I recommend home-basing yourself in Porto).
+I originally learned about Matosinhos because I accidentally booked my first accommodation for my Porto trip here!
+But there was so much to explore that made it worthwhile.

 This free (that’s right, free) public beach features a professional volleyball court, sand volleyball court nets, a huge workout area, and lots of restaurants and cafes along the beach.